 Of course, the applications which may use bulkheads are varied and are not necessarily as large as the example above (consider, for example, the internal bulkhead of a handheld product’s enclosure).
 So to cover as many different situations as we can, we have produced this comprehensive guide.
 If you want further explanation, or you would like to discuss your own idea with us, please contact us and we would be happy to help.
 We have grouped different mounting techniques into the following categories:

 It is worth mentioning that regardless of the chosen method to mount the vibration motor, noise is an important consideration.
 Not just electromechanical noise and interference, but vibrating bulkheads can sometimes act similar to speaker cones producing audible noise in the system.
 Sometimes if the noise is significant, it may be beneficial to place a thin sheet of foam between the motor and bulkhead (or motor housing and bulkhead).
 This will help absorb higher frequency harmonics and reduce noise.
 Please note this may not be required in all designs.

 Glue and Adhesive Methods

 Adhesive Pad (coin)

-These adhesive pads are simple and strong, and do not require any additional brackets or accessories to secure them.
+These adhesive pads are simple and strong and do not require any additional brackets or accessories to secure them.
 Most coin vibrating motors have leads for flexible power connections, but some also come in spring pad connector form.
-Their low profile and easy mounting makes them ideal for retrofitting to add vibration features to existing products or for last minute design changes.
+Their low profile and easy mounting make them ideal for retrofitting to add vibration features to existing products or for last-minute design changes.

 Coin vibration motors and LRAs are typically smaller motors for handheld applications, so check that the level of vibration is sufficient for your design.